-If you’ve ever played a previous Forza Horizon game, the core of FH4 is pleasantly familiar.
-Its most important aspects, cars and locations, are as impressive as you would expect.
+If you’ve ever played a Forza Horizon game, the core of Forza Horizon 4 is pleasantly familiar.
+Its most important aspects — its cars and locations — are as impressive as you would expect.
 FH4 refines the classic Horizon open-world gameplay and extends it across even more environments, taking you from muddy cross-country treks to snowy hills and frozen lakes.

-Showcase races, where you challenge unusual opponents, also return.
-Although these are fun displays featuring ingenious opponents, the showcases occupy an awkward middle ground between a setpiece specatcle and a race.
+Showcase races, which place you against showstopper competitors like planes and hovercraft, also return.
+Although these are fun displays featuring ingenious opponents, the showcases occupy an awkward middle ground between a setpiece spectacle and a race.
 Showcase races are focused on putting you and your opponent in the right positions for dramatic jump scenes and conflict points, which detracts from their stated role as a race.
-I have a game clip of myself trailing a Showcase opponent, yet suddenly being switched to first place as a race ended.
-Its a minor gripe, but that kind of switching makes Showcases feel somewhat dishonest — I believe the Showcases should have been better as pure spectacle, rather than as a mixture of race and setpiece.
+I have a game clip of myself trailing a Showcase opponent yet suddenly being switched to first place as a race ended.
+It’s a minor gripe, but that kind of switching makes Showcases feel somewhat dishonest — I believe the Showcases would have been better if they were purely a spectacle, rather than being a mixture of race and setpiece.

 So far, I’ve spent about 12 hours on Forza Horizon 4, mostly in Road Races and Dirt Races.
 I’m level 25 and I’ve just finished the first main section of the game season.

 FH4 offers a wide range of races as well as exploration challenges, stunts, and even camapign missions.
 The stuntsperson-focused campaign is a welcome addition, which I felt deserved more attention from the game.
-With so many other events in focus, both major and minor, the campaign was buried amongst other icons.
+With so many other events in focus, both major and minor, the campaign missions are buried amongst other icons.

-If you instead view FH4 as a Burnout Paradise-style infinite playground, a knowingly silly adventure that relies solely on the rule of cool?
-Taking that perspective, the game is even more enjoyable, and many of its logical flaws become irrelevant.
-Similarly to Burnout Paradise, FH4 takes an “everything is free to do at any moment” approach, which allows maximum flexibility over what events and activities players want to take part in.
+If you instead view FH4 as a Burnout Paradise-style infinite playground — a knowingly silly adventure that relies solely on the rule of cool — the game is even more enjoyable, and many of its logical flaws become irrelevant.
+Similarly to Burnout Paradise, FH4 makes almost every activity free to do at any moment, which allows maximum flexibility over what events and activities players want to take part in.
 No types of races are forced, and you will never be blocked from progressing.

 However, in the balance between flexibility and structure, I would have preferred slightly more structure.
-Using the pick-and-mix approach, where every event may or may not ever be played and so no events can be essential, can lead to individual events being treated somewhat carelessly.
-Getaway races and chase-scenes against a jet plane have the exact same gravitas as a random speed trap on a residental street.
+Using this pick-and-mix approach, where every event may or may not ever be played and so no events are essential, can lead to individual events being treated somewhat carelessly.
+Getaway races and chase-scenes against a jet plane have the same gravitas as a random speed trap on a residential street.
 Winning a supercar on the lucky dip Wheelspin is accompanied by the same visual and audio display as winning a new hat.

 FH4s modified levelling system is interesting, as it’s essential to the game’s pick-and-mix nature.
-In addition to your account’s overall level, each possible activity haas its own level.
+In addition to your overall level, each possible activity has its own level.
 As you do more of each activity, the map expands with more difficult variants of that activity with greater payouts.
 The map offers you more of the events you like most, so you are never required to do activities you dislike in order to progress.
-You also receive items, Wheelspins, and acitivity-specific communication options when reaching higher levels of each ability.
+You also receive items, Wheelspins, and activity-specific communication options when reaching higher levels of each ability.